scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 * easy implementation, selection, and evaluation of different adaptive algorithms
-* a web interface for crowdsourcing participants, though it is also accessible via other interactions through HTTP requests
+* a web interface for crowdsourced experiment participation
+* an HTTP-based API for experiment access (and for use in other contexts)
 * live experiment monitoring dashboards that update as responses are received
-* easy use and configuration by experimentalists, which is applicable to a wide variety of fields and disciplines
+* easy use and configuration by experimentalists in a wide variety of fields and disciplines

-These goals have been successfully addressed.
-Mathematicians have implemented new algorithms :cite:`jun2016anytime` and UW–Madison psychologists have independently used our system.
-We have seen use with the New Yorker and in the insurance industry.
-Different adaptive algorithms have been evaluated with crowdsourcing in the real world, and we have seen gains as expected.
+Our initial goal have been successfully addressed; mathematicians have implemented new algorithms :cite:`jun2016anytime` and UW–Madison psychologists have independently used our system.
+NEXT has been used by the New Yorker and in the insurance industry.
+Various adaptive algorithms have been evaluated in the real world, verifying expected efficiency gains.

-The system is responsive to crowdsourcing participants even after receiving millions of responses from thousands of participants, at least with fast and simple algorithms.
+In our usage, the system remains responsive to participants even after receiving millions of responses from thousands of participants, at least with fast and simple algorithms.
 This is illustrated by the problem below, though it also illustrates other features.

 Applications of NEXT
 --------------------

-NEXT internal `applications` present different queries for users to consider.
+NEXT `applications` control the presentation of queries for users to consider.

-There are three internal applications specifically geared to three different types of judgments a user can make.
-These are
+Three are three "built-in" applications shipped with NEXT, geared to three different types of judgments a user can make.
+These applications are

 * Cardinal bandits, which asks participants to rate one object :cite:`gabillon2012best` as shown in Figure :ref:`example-query`.